What is a treatment option, anyway?

 A treatment option is a medicine or therapy to treat your problem.
 A treatment option may be a pill, a shot, exercise, or an operation (surgery).
 It could involve sessions with a counselor or changes in diet.
 It could even be a combination of things.

-The process of fully exploring your options starts with asking your doctor questions about your diagnosis or condition.
+The process of fully exploring your options starts with asking your healthcare provider questions about your diagnosis or condition.
 The next step is a full discussion about the available treatments – including the concerns you have about options and which options might be best for you.

-It may seem okay to follow the first treatment your doctor suggests and then wait to see if it works.
-But if you take the time to talk to your doctor about all your treatment options, you may find one that works better for you.
+It may seem okay to follow the first treatment your healthcare provider suggests and then wait to see if it works.
+But if you take the time to talk to your provider about all your treatment options, you may find one that works better for you.

 How can knowing your treatment options improve your life?